-La Clandestine absinthe reveals a very complex aromatic palate and a subtly bitter finish.
+La Clandestine absinthe has a complex aromatic palate and subtle bitterness.

 - Claude-Alain Bugnon is the first Swiss distiller to have obtained a production licence in 2005.